Jorge Soler Preview, Player Props: Marlins vs. Mets

 Jorge Soler At The Plate

-- Among qualified hitters in MLB action, he ranks 107th in batting average, 56th in on-base percentage, and 17th in slugging.
+- Among the qualified hitters in MLB action, he ranks 100th in batting average, 48th in on-base percentage, and 16th in slugging.

-- He has hit a long ball in 32 games this year (23.9%), leaving the park in 6.4% of his chances at the plate.
+- Soler has reached base via a hit in 87 games this year (of 136 played), and had multiple hits in 26 of those games.

-- Soler has an RBI in 45 of 134 games this season, with multiple RBI in 21 of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 33.8% of his games this season, Soler has driven in at least one run.
+In 21 of those games (15.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.